dangarmat/dangarmat.github.io/future_posts/2018-06-10-NHL-Goalies.md

 goalies_stats$Wt[is.na(goalies_stats$Wt)] <- 185
 ```
-His weight is also on Wikipedia (may be the only accountant whose weight is on wikipedia).
+His weight is also on Wikipedia.
+(May be the only accountant whose weight is on wikipedia.)

-All the remaining `NA`s correspond to one game players, so setting them as 0s then hopefully ready to retry the screeplot.
+All the remaining `NA`s correspond to one-game-players, so setting them as 0s then hopefully ready to retry the screeplot.
 ```
 goalies_stats <- goalies_stats %>%
   mutate_all(funs(replace(., is.na(.), 0)))